 I don’t mean to sound too harsh, but I want others to see Willoughby at her best.
 I suppose I’m sort of emotionally invested in her art, since it was a pair of Deinonychus portraits (see below) she made over a decade ago that tipped the first dominoes on my journey out of creationism myself.
 Fully caught up in creationist pop-science articles, I dismissed news of feathered dinosaurs as “obvious” hogwash, an attitude made all that much easier by the off-putting and ugly “tarred and feathered” look featured in most artwork depicting feathered dinosaurs at the time.
 Looking at them now, Willoughby’s old Deinonychus illustrations still have significant issues with them, but at the time, they were the first paleoart I’d seen that didn’t make feathered raptors seem inherently laughable.
 Having finally realized that maybe the concept wasn’t so stupid after all, I began to pay more attention to the actual fossils, which quickly put the lie to creationist rhetoric on the topic.

-As the smooth gradient between bird and dinosaur gradually became clearer to me, I finally had to admit that evolutionary theory accounted for this and so many other variables far better than the hodgepodge of contradictory ad hoc deflections I’d grown up with ever had.
+As the smooth gradient between bird and dinosaur gradually became clearer to me, I finally had to admit that evolutionary theory not only accounted for this, but also so many other variables far better than the hodgepodge of contradictory ad hoc deflections I’d grown up with ever had.